craftercms/docs/source/reference/modules/deployer/index.rst

 """""""""""""""""""""""""""""
 Remote Documents Path Pattern
 """""""""""""""""""""""""""""
+CrafterCMS can index documents that reside in remote repositories, but are pointed-to by CrafterCMS content.
-The ``remoteBinaryPathPatterns`` configured in the ``base-target.yaml`` file determines what a remote document is via path pattern.
+The ``remoteBinaryPathPatterns`` configured in the ``base-target.yaml`` file determines what a remote document is, within a content item, via the regex path pattern.
 The default for this is configured as follows:

 .. code-block:: yaml
     :caption: *Default remoteBinaryPathPatterns in base-target.yaml*